What “secret” am I talking about here? Lucretia Mott with a secret?

 And besides her native intelligence, of which she had plenty, and her courage (ditto), where did this shrewdness come from?
 It was not cynical, or even ambitious.
 It enabled her ministry; and it was a Nantucket export as real as spermaceti candles.

-Nantucket is part of all her biographies, of course; but I don’t recall seeing anything like an adequate analysis of how this Quaker heritage was crucial to her success in hanging on to her membership, while she kept speaking up, with the growing influence that enabled, in a time of turbulence which led to civil war outside the Society, and something close to it within.
+Nantucket is part of all her biographies, of course; but I don’t recall seeing anything like an adequate analysis of how this Quaker heritage was crucial to her success in hanging on to her membership, while she kept speaking up, and coped with the growing influence that it enabled, in a time of turbulence which led to civil war outside the Society, and something close to it within.
 I have some ideas about it, but not yet the time to dig out the nuances and put them all together.